inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

    - Includes assertions with **meaningful error messages** to make debugging easier.

 6. **Automated Testing with `pytest`**
-   - The test is compatible with `pytest`, allowing seamless execution and integration into CI/CD pipelines.
+   - The test is compatible with `pytest`, allowing seamless execution and integration into CI/CD pipelines.!